top of page

 +Intestino

-A public health awareness campaign in the UK and Mainland Europe to improve the understanding of colorectal cancer and the importance of screening in Black and African Caribbean communities and – in the longer term - the South Asian population.
+A public health awareness campaign in the UK (On The Move) and Mainland Europe to improve the understanding of colorectal cancer and the importance of screening in Black, African Caribbean and South Asian communities and – in the longer term - the South Asian population.
 The project’s previous working title was ‘On the Move’.

 The Challenge